davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   by both < (if the target machine has predecrement addressing) and > (if the target machine has preincrement addressing).

-  V in constraint
+  .. index:: V in constraint

 V
   A memory operand that is not offsettable.
 In other words, anything that would fit the m constraint but not the o constraint.

-  < in constraint
+  .. index:: < in constraint

 <
   A memory operand with autodecrement addressing (either predecrement or postdecrement) is allowed.
 In inline ``asm`` this constraint is only